cvat-ai/cvat/site/content/en/docs/administration/basics/admin-account.md

 ---
-itle: 'Superuser registration'
+title: 'Superuser registration'
 linkTitle: 'Superuser registration'
 weight: 2
-description: 'A CVAT installation guide to create a superuser'
+description: 'A CVAT installation guide to create a superuser.'
 ---

 This section is for users who whant to be a bit more flexible with CVAT use.